wemake-services/wemake-vue-template/template/docs/template/testing.md

 ### Snapshots

-We use [`jest` snapshots][jest-snapshots] to be sure that our components rendering did not change without noticing.
+We use [`jest` snapshots][jest-snapshots] to be sure that our components rendering did not change without notice.
 It saved us million times!

 ```js